For Colleen’s Weekly #Tanka Tuesday #Poetry Challenge, #Synonyms Only, I use Charming for Bewitch and Mystery for Treasure.

 I missed school very much.
 My dad had never explained to me why I had to stop school and worked in the factory.
 My younger brother eventually told me that my teacher came to visit my parents and expressed that I did well at school and would like to see me finish sixth grade.

-I was six and a half years old when I started going to school.
-Both of my parents worked, so I took care of my younger sister during the day.
+I was six years old when I started first grade.
+Both of my parents worked, so I took care of one younger sister during the day.
 I went to night school until 4th grade.
-From home to school was 500 meters or one-third of a mile walk.
-I walked by myself in the first grade, the following year my sister reached school age, we walked to school together.
-Going to school was fun.
-The teachers liked me, and I liked the teachers.
-I even had a crush on my fourth- grade teacher Mr. Wu.
+From home to school was one-third of a mile walk.
+I walked by myself in the first grade, the following year my sister #8 reached school age, we walked to school together.

 My dad wanted me to memorize certain lessons in Chinese literature.
 There was one week when I couldn’t recite the lesson, my dad gave me a good spanking.
 My mom tried to block the paddle and got one strike on her hand.
 When looking back, I gave credit to my dad for my good grades.
 He checked my homework every night and quizzed me every week.
 It was a blessing to have a dad who cared so much about my education.